Compartmentalisation dam: Role of compartmentalisation dams in Dutch closure projects

 In regions with tidal influences where closure dams are essential and multiple tidal inlets are present, the establishment of a compartmentalisation dam becomes crucial.
 Without such a structure (represented by the dotted line), Dam A would require the basin to be entirely filled through sea inlet B. This scenario could lead to a significant increase in flow rate at the inlet, causing the channel to widen and deepen, thereby complicating or outright preventing closure.

 Constructing a compartmentalisation dam is notably easier in areas over a wantij, a Dutch term denoting a shallow part or tidal divide in a delta system where two tidal currents meet.
 At these junctures, the converging tides neutralise each other, creating an area with minimal current, facilitating easier dam construction despite the rapid movement of adjacent waters.
 The wantij serves as a critical navigational feature, offering shelter from strong currents or presenting challenges for vessels with deeper drafts.

-After the Storm Surge of 1953, it was decided to close the main inlets in the South-West of the Netherlands: the Oosterschelde, the Brouwershavenische Gat, and the Haringvliet.
+After the Storm Surge of 1953, it was decided to close the main inlets in the South-West of the Netherlands: the Oosterschelde, the Brouwershavensche Gat, and the Haringvliet.
 As these basins are connected to each other, and it is not possible to simply close them one-by-one, prior separation is required.
 Some notable examples of compartmentalisation dams used to implement such separation as part of the Delta Works project in The Netherlands include: